 - Varicella – 2 doses or documented disease history from MD

-- TB test and results or note from MD for exclusion
+- TB test and results or risk assessment from MD

-- Physical Exam – within the last year of school entrance date
+- Physical Exam – within the previous 12 months of school entrance date

 - Lead screening – most recent